 “Pablo Escobar is the quintessential Latin American drug lord.
-In this timely study, Pobutsky deciphers the broad impact of Escobar, not only on Colombia and the United States but on popular culture and the consumer marketplace worldwide.”—Howard Campbell, author of Drug War Zone: Frontline Dispatches from the Streets of El Paso and Juárez
+In this timely study, Pobutsky deciphers the broad impact of Escobar, not only on Colombia and the United States but also on popular culture and the consumer marketplace worldwide.”—Howard Campbell, author of Drug War Zone: Frontline Dispatches from the Streets of El Paso and Juárez

 “Pobutsky’s innovative research into the transcultural afterlife of Colombia’s foremost kingpin takes her into the world of telenovelas, surgical enhancement, and drug tourism, proving just how encompassing and unnerving Escobar’s legacy continues to be.”—Ryan Rashotte, author of Narco Cinema: Sex, Drugs, and Banda Music in Mexico’s B-Filmography